-The tool is mostly implemented and is based on the identification and assessment of assets, threats and vulnerabilities of a cloud service.
-Some final changes, related to the integration of the tool into MEDINA platform could be added before finalising this requirement.
+The tool implements identification and assessment of assets, threats and vulnerabilities of a cloud service.

 Requirement id RBSCF.02

 Short title Risk assessment tool and TOMs

 Description Identification of key assets, threats and existing weaknesses should support stakeholders in reflecting their chosen TOMs in accordance to their risk strategy, along with risk treatment options.

 Implementation Fully implemented

 status